🇬🇧 UK GUIDE · UPDATED

-We test and compare game server hosting providers on hardware, price-to-performance, DDoS protection, mod support, locations and real customer reviews — so you can find the right host for your game and budget in minutes.
+We independently compare UK game server hosting providers on hardware, price-to-performance, DDoS protection, mod support, London node availability and verified Trustpilot reviews — so you find the right UK host for your game and budget in minutes.

 Providers reviewed